Lindsey-Maag/Group_Project_Health/README.md

 ## Machine Learning Model
 What model we used and if it worked.
 KEEP IN MIND WE DO NOT NEED TO KEEP USING THIS MODEL!

+### Lung Cancer Machine Learning Model Predictions
+1) At 0.0% smoking rate, the lung cancer death rate would be 6.7 (intercept).
+2) For every 0.2% of smoking rate increase, there will be an increase of 1 on deathrate. (coef)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>